yochannah/Corrfunc/docs/source/all-interfaces.rst

 Calculating spatial clustering statistics in simulation boxes
 ==============================================================

-Corrfunc can compute a range of spatial correlation functions and the counts-in-cells.
+corrfunc can compute a range of spatial correlation functions and the counts-in-cells.
 The easiest way to get help on the command-line is by calling the executables without any input parameters.
 Here is the list of executables associated with each type of clustering statistic: